 guide

-Treat China-origin AI as a serious global option when cost, open-source access or China-market deployment matter, but do not skip regional availability, compliance and vendor-risk checks.
+China-origin AI matters when cost, open-source access or China-market deployment matter, but regional availability, compliance and vendor-risk checks still apply.

-This landscape uses the supplied February-May 2026 compilation as an editorial source and converts it into global-user decision guidance.
+This landscape uses the supplied February-May 2026 compilation as an editorial source and converts it into a global-user summary.

 The supplied compilation points to rapid market growth, inference usage expansion, heavyweight financing and strong open-source distribution.

-Qwen, DeepSeek and GLM are framed as high-visibility open model families with strong developer adoption on global hubs.
+Qwen, DeepSeek and GLM are framed as high-visibility open model families with visible developer adoption on global hubs.

-The commercial signal is not only benchmark quality, but the pressure Chinese API pricing can put on model economics.
+The commercial signal is not only test quality, but the pressure Chinese API pricing can put on model economics.

 Large rounds for model and infrastructure companies suggest continued investment, but also raise consolidation and vendor-selection questions.